DanielKarasek/bachelor_thesis/readme.md

 You have to change it manually in files, which are causing errors.
 (I am sorry about this, but we have to wait till all libraries update their dependencies)
-- Some examples in entry.py might not work perfectly (especially the long ones since I was unable to test them after interface updates because of computation time)
+- Some examples in entry.py might not work perfectly (especially the long ones since I was unable to test them after update of some interfaces since they are too  computationally expensive and I didn't have time for it yet)
-- During experiments keras throws some warnings, that suggest that I incorrectly built graph mode (these warning shouldn't affect results, but might cause slower experiments).
+- During experiments, keras throws some warnings which suggest that I incorrectly built/called the graph in graph mode (these warnings shouldn't affect results, but might cause slower experiments).